sandermvdb/chess22k/README.md

 A chessengine build in Java that uses the UCI protocol to communicate with graphical interfaces.
 Should be used with a 64 bit JRE for optimal performance.
-The binaries are build using Java 9 and are not compatible with older Java versions.
+The binaries are build using Java 10 and are not compatible with older Java versions.
-Score is about 3000 elo.
+Score is about 3025 elo (CCRL 40/4).

 ## Features
 - (magic) bitboards